 Book covers are my specialty.
 In addition, I provide freelance design services for a variety of print and web projects.
-I also design Squarespace websites for authors and creatives.
 My clients include trade and academic publishers such Harcourt Trade, Oxford University Press, Sourcebooks, The University of Chicago Press, and Mark My Words, as well as indie authors and publishers.

 Designed trade book covers and jackets for the works of authors such as Virginia Woolf, C. S. Lewis, and George Orwell.
 Researched and commissioned images from stock sources, photographers and illustrators.

 Designed book covers, interiors and cases for trade and academic books.
 Interacted with acquisition editors, manuscript editors, illustrators, and authors throughout the design process.

 “Radiant as [To the Lighthouse] is in its beauty, there could never be a mistake about it: here is a novel to the last degree severe and uncompromising.
 I think that beyond being about the very nature of reality, it is itself a vision of reality.”—Eudora Welty, from the Introduction.The serene and maternal Mrs. Ramsay, the tragic yet absurd Mr. Ramsay, and their children and assorted guests ar... read more